 Every year, millions of people in the United States receive treatment for facial trauma.
-Pacific Oral & Maxillofacial Surgery Center with locations in Oakland and in Lower Pacific Heights in San Francisco, California, welcome patients from all over the Bay Area.
+Pacific Oral & Maxillofacial Surgery Center with locations in Oakland, California, welcome patients from all over the Bay Area.
 The team, led by dental and medical experts Brandon Kang, DDS successfully treats all types of facial trauma, including eye, nose, jaw, and forehead fractures.
 Don’t ignore a facial injury — call the practice today or use the web inquiry form to make an appointment.

 As the term implies, facial trauma happens when your face suffers due to a significant force.
 However, even a minor blow can cause significant damage if it results in a fracture.
 The most common causes of facial trauma include:

 If you've been in an accident, visit the skilled team at Pacific Oral & Maxillofacial Surgery Center.

 Facial fractures are painful and commonly lead to swelling, tenderness, numbness, and bruising.
 Depending on which part of your face is fractured, you may also experience other symptoms.